 The Integrated Renewal Program is a business process transformation and system implementation program that will leverage the industry-leading cloud enterprise solution Workday to replace our current core administrative systems with a new integrated, user friendly, mobile-enabled platform.

-To learn more, please visit the Integrated Renewal Program Project page.
+To learn more, please visit the Integrated Renewal Program website.

 Learning Technology Environment Renewal (LTE Renewal)

 The Learning Technology Environment (LTE) Renewal Project’s vision is to create an ecosystem that empowers students and faculty and to achieve their learning and teaching goals by providing dynamic, pedagogically sound, and user-friendly tools.
 This is a multi-phase project that has involved extensive community consultation to select a replacement for Connect (Blackboard Learn), UBC’s previous Learning Management System.
 These consultations were used to formulate functional, technical, and operational requirements, against which vendors were evaluated.
 Canvas was announced as the replacement for Connect on June 8, 2017.
 UBC began offering courses in Canvas as part of a soft launch in September 2017.
 Connect is scheduled to be decommissioned at the end of August 2018.